top of page

 • 2 min read

-• Packed with protein, fiber, and healthy fats
+• High in protein, fiber, and healthy fats

 Ingredients